ali96343/lvsio/README.md

 ---------------------------------------------

-tlvsio is mlvsio with tornado-socketio and sockjs
+tlvsio is mlvsio with tornado-socketio and sockjs-example

 socketio events moved to wsservers.py

 copy tlvsio/wsservers.py to py4web/utils/wsservers.py

+( you can remove twisted and aiohttp  from the wsservers.py  )

 ./py4web.py  run -s  tornadoSioWsServer  apps --watch="off"